isaacnmm/pestpolicy-hugo2XX/content/posts/red-eyed-crocodile-skink-care/index.md

 You already know why it is called red-eyed but do you know why the word crocodile is also included?
 Its scales are curved backward and they have tapered points plus it has four dorsal rows that look like those of a crocodile.
 The young ones have the same type of body and skin as that of the adults but their eyes have no reddish/orange scales.
 The adults have a solid reddish-orange color around their eyes.
 The red-eyed crocodile lizard can grow up to 10 inches.
 They are quiet and shy but are not afraid to vocalize their frustrations when under duress.
 They will do this when there is a captor around.
 If this does not work then they will do the old trick of playing dead.
-The babies play dead more often than the adults while the entire species will not hesitate to drop their tails when startled.� During mating, both males and females make unique sounds.
+The babies play dead more often than the adults while the entire species will not hesitate to drop their tails when startled.
+During mating, both males and females make unique sounds.
 ## Red-Eyed Crocodile Skink Home
 The T gracilis is a tropical lizard and can withstand high temperatures of 81 degrees and if the temperatures are low then they can be as low as 73 degrees.
 These lizards are normally found under the debris of the forest.
 They dig and create nests.
 This is usually done near water because these guys cannot go 24 hours without water or else they die.